ALittlePatate/DevourClient/README.md

 ## Building from source

-0. Clone the repository
+0. Clone the repository (or Code -> Download Zip)
 1. Install [MelonLoader](https://github.com/LavaGang/MelonLoader/releases) to Devour.
 2. Start your game.
 A cmd should appear, don't close it, MelonLoader is installing and decompiling Devour's game assemblies.
 3. Wait for the process to finish, once it's done close the game.
-4. Open the solution file in Visual Studio (i used 2019, i don't know about the compatibility with the other versions)
+4. Open the solution file (DevourClient.sln) in Visual Studio
 5. Go to : Project --> Add a reference --> Browse --> Click on the browse button in the down right corner of the window.
 6. Add those files :
 * `C:\Program Files (x86)\Steam\steamapps\common\Devour\MelonLoader\MelonLoader.dll`